 August 14, 2017: City staff met with property owners.
-Meeting minutes will be available soon.
+Meeting minutes are here.

 July 31, 2017: Letters were mailed to all residents in the study area inviting them to the open house.

 July 18, 2017: City council presentation to review the stakeholder engagement process to review and refine improvements to reduce the risk of flooding.

 June/July 2017: City experienced successive and excessive rain events leading to the total rainfall for June and July of almost 20 inches, over double the normal average.

 2015-2016: Further analysis was completed by the City’s stormwater consultant to evaluate options which would reduce the flooding of the roadway on Green Oaks Drive.

 October 2014: Wetland delineation report was approved by the Army Corps of Engineers.

 July 2014: Wetland delineation report was completed for the City owned property west of this study area.

 December 2013: Detailed drain tile survey was completed for the City owned property west of this study area.